nkdAgility/NKDAgility.com/site/content/resources/guides/evidence-based-management-guide-2020/index.md

 card:
   button:
     content: Learn More
-  content: Discover more about "The Evidence-Based Management Guide: Improving Value Delivery under Conditions of Uncertainty" and how it can help you in your Agile journey!
+  content: Discover more about "The Evidence-Based Management Guide and how it can help you in your Agile journey!
   title: "The Evidence-Based Management Guide: Improving Value Delivery under Conditions of Uncertainty"
 ---